ongres/stackgres/doc/content/en/09-runbooks/06-supabase-stackgres/_index.md

 ---
 ```

+> The PgBouncer connection pooling can be reconfigured or disabled entirely.
+> In the very rare case that having PgBouncer might create issues in your setup, you can disable it in the StackGres cluster configuration via `SGCluster.spec.pods.disableConnectionPooling: true`.

 The custom SGScript is a bit more complex and includes the initialization scripts that set up the Supabase schemas, as well as a small workaround that is required (as of StackGres `1.4.2`) to not make the PgBouncer `authenticator` role collide with what Supabase will create:

 ```yaml